 You should only consider returning to work if you are able to end your period of self-isolation or household isolation in accordance with current Government Guidance.

-If any colleague develops any of the above symptoms in the office should immediately leave work and MUST notify HR and your Head of Department at the first opportunity return home and follow the above “stay at home” guidance on self-isolating.
+If any colleague develops any of the above symptoms in the office they should immediately leave work and MUST notify HR and their Head of Department at the first opportunity return home and follow the above “stay at home” guidance on self-isolating.

 Those with symptoms should get themselves tested to confirm whether or not their illness is in fact Covid-19.
-If you have a positive test you must not return to the office until you have had a further test with a negative result.
+If you have a positive test you must not return to the office until you have passed the date which you have been notified of by test and trace and had a further test with a negative result.
 Test availability will depend on Government guidance on testing.
 You must liaise with your Head of Department and HR as to your plans and progress.

 Those at high risk

 Whilst the health and wellbeing of all our colleagues and visitors to Gorvins’ premises is immensely important, particular attention needs to be paid to protect those who are at higher risk.